vpuranam01/PacManProject_student/Part2.md

 ## **Steps for Part 2**

 ### **1. Rename Components and Implement Updates - 20 points**
-Uh oh, we forgot that player should actually be named Pacman.
+Uh oh, we forgot that pacman should actually be named Pacman.
 Rename all appropriate files, branches, code, and dependencies to reflect this name change.
 Ensure you maintain a clean Git history in this process.

 *Hint: Using `grep` and `sed` can help streamline this process.*